 Medical Student Electives in Forensic Psychiatry

 We welcome enquiries from medical students who have an interest in psychiatry and want to find out more about spending all or part of their elective in a forensic mental health setting.
 Medical students from the United Kingdom and overseas are warmly welcomed.We know that many medical students, even those coming to the end of their undergraduate studies, are very unclear about what career path they want to take.
-We have plenty of experience and friendly advice to offer.
+We have plenty of experience and advice to offer.
+All visits are hosted at Arnold Lodge and we cannot arrange visits to other hospitals such as Rampton Hospital.

 What does an elective with the scheme cost?

 Nothing.
-As a state funded, non-profit National Health Service organisation, there is no cost or charge of any kind for elective placements.
+As a state funded, non-profit National Health Service organisation, there is no cost or charge of any kind for elective placements – no admin fees, no booking fees, no tuition fees, no arrangement fees.
+It’s completely free.

 Is there a competitive application process?